mackcoder/Autoencoder-Detect-SQL-Injection-XSS/README.md

 ```
   ### 2.🏋️ Model training
   - Building model
+  - Normal is inserted in the autoencoder training
   - Adam optimizer and MSE (Mean Squared Error) used
   - 90 cycles (epochs) done to learn important patterns
   ```python